 If you plan to update your site, you will want to determine what Content Management System (CMS) to use that allows you to make changes to the content (text, graphics, images, video, SEO, etc), as well as provide the ability to create pages and to fix errors (such as broken links and making other improvements).

 You will want to update or add content to your site as your target market changes.
 Having a user-friendly Content Management System like WordPress enables you to make changes more easily.
+Our WordPress Web Design Service is the perfect starting point for small to medium size businesses.

 10. State Your Budget and Priorities